-Security at Simple Scheduler
+Security at Simple Scheduler.

-Six security commitments
+Our security commitments

 Encryption in transit and at rest